About Running Start

 Prospective Running Start students must complete an assessment to demonstrate they are prepared for college-level coursework.
-Green River uses a placement tool called the COMPASS, which assesses a person's current skill levels in math, reading and writing.
+Green River uses a placement tool called the COMPASS, which assesses a person's skill levels in reading, writing, and math.
 COMPASS placement also helps guide students in their decisions about which classes to take.
 Green River's Running Start program requires the following placement scores:

 - Reading: 86

-Green River will accept COMPASS scores from other colleges, if they were taken in the last 2 years.
+Green River will accept COMPASS scores from other colleges, if they were taken in the last two years.
 Please note that Running Start COMPASS placement requirements differ from college to college.
 Students are encouraged to try sample questions before assessing.
-Picture ID required to assess.
+Picture ID is required to assess.